Life Insurance Reform

 ASIC Review of the Life Insurance Reforms

-Part of the Minister's package of reforms announced in November 2015 was a requirement that life insurers provide information on policy cancellations to ASIC.
-The AFA considers that this is a keystone in the reforms because with granular data on cancellations we can finally have a substantive discussion on the reasons for policy cancellations and get to the bottom of allegations that 'churn' is a problem in the profession.
-The appropriateness of replacement advice should be the focus, not the quantity.
+Part of the Minister’s package of reforms announced in November 2015 was a requirement that life insurers provide information on policy cancellations to ASIC.
+The AFA consideed this as a keystone in the reforms because substantive discussions could take place on the reasons for policy cancellations and get to the bottom of allegations that ‘churn’ is a problem in the profession.

 Scrutiny of Financial Advice Senate Inquiry